New Jersey companies that need to hire should consider conducting background checks on their prospective employees.

 Conducting a New Jersey pre-employment background check on each job candidate can help to screen out unqualified, dishonest applicants.

-Your New Jersey background check process should be viewed as an integral part of the hiring and onboarding process instead of an afterthought.
+Your background check process should be viewed as an integral part of the hiring and onboarding process instead of an afterthought.

-With an effective New Jersey background check, you can verify an applicant’s identity, credentials, education, and employment history while also performing a criminal history check.
-Good New Jersey background checks also offer a comprehensive picture of an applicant, helping you to make sound hiring decisions while reducing your liability risks.
+With an effective background check, you can verify an applicant’s identity, credentials, education, and employment history while also performing a criminal history check.
+Good background checks also offer a comprehensive picture of an applicant, helping you to make sound hiring decisions while reducing your liability risks.

 At iprospectcheck, we conduct background checks for employers in Jersey City, Newark, Atlantic City, Trenton, and more.

-Use our comprehensive New Jersey guide below to discover how to conduct compliant background checks.
+Use our comprehensive guide below to discover how to conduct compliant background checks.

-4 Important Reasons New Jersey Employers Run Background Checks
+Why do New Jersey Employers Run Background Checks?

 New Jersey employers have several reasons for conducting pre-employment background checks.
 Below are four of the most common ones.